vwhwang/tdd-exercise/README.md

 Look at the test `"can calculate the score for a pair of number cards"` in `test/blackjack_score_test.rb`.

-Reading the pre-existing code, identify:
+Reading the pre-existing code, first identify:
 - What is the value for `hand` (Arange)
 - What is the expected value/outcome for the method `blackjack_score(hand)` to produce (Assert)
 - Which requirement the test case is validating

-Then translate your notes into the Ruby code that will be your **Assert** step.
+Then, translate your notes into the Ruby code that will be your **Assert** step.
 Use the Minitest Matchers table below.

 <details>